Trinity Hall (New Jersey): Academics

+Campus

+Trinity Hall is located on a 37 acres campus in Tinton Falls, New Jersey, situated on the former site of the Fort Monmouth Child Development Center.
+The permanent campus opened in 2016, providing the school with a purpose-built facility that accommodates academic, arts, athletic, and spiritual programs.

+The original building underwent major renovations to transform it into a modern educational facility.
+The main academic building includes science and engineering labs, a chapel, a library and learning commons, administrative offices, and general-use classrooms.
+In 2018, a 22,460 sqft addition was approved and completed, adding a multipurpose room, additional instructional space, and improved student services.

+In 2024, Trinity Hall broke ground on a new academic and community building designed to further support growth in enrollment and curriculum offerings.
+The project includes state-of-the-art STEM and fabrication labs, a dedicated arts wing for music and visual media, wellness and counseling spaces, and collaborative learning areas.
+The new facility is expected to open in the fall of 2025.

+The campus also features outdoor athletic fields, a student garden, and green space for community use and outdoor learning.
+The layout is designed to reflect the school’s emphasis on sustainability, collaboration, and holistic education.

 Athletics

-The Trinity Hall Monarchs compete in Division B Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
-The conference operates under the supervision of the New Jersey State Interscholastic Athletic Association/ With 320 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
+The Trinity Hall Monarchs compete in Division B Central of the Shore Conference, an athletic conference comprising public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
+The conference operates under the supervision of the New Jersey State Interscholastic Athletic Association/ With 320 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
 Sports offered include basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, track and field (spring and winter) and volleyball.

 The school was the winner of the 2019-20 Shop Rite Cup for Non-Public B, which recognizes athletic achievement across all interscholastic sports.

-The swimming team won the Non-Public B state championship in 2016-2020.
+The swimming team won the Non-Public B state championship in 2016–2020.
 The program's five state titles are tied for ninth-most in the state.
-The 2017 won the Non-Public B state title, defeating Villa Walsh Academy 118-52 in the tournament finals.
-The 2020 team defeated Newark Academy 106-64 in the Non-Public B finals to earn the program's fifth consecutive title.
+The 2017 won the Non-Public B state title, defeating Villa Walsh Academy 118–52 in the tournament finals.
+The 2020 team defeated Newark Academy 106–64 in the Non-Public B finals to earn the program's fifth consecutive title.

 The cross country team won the Non-Public B state championship in 2018.

-21st Century learning

-Trinity Hall allows its students to be surrounded by 21st Century Learning.
-This means small class sizes in a technology-rich environment, 1:1 Programs, interactive boards, video communication, blended learning, an instructional approach that combines face-to-face classroom learning with computer-mediated activities, and more.